“That stupid wall made me a freak! Not even the kind I like!”

 Of course Hal is going to run into someone else in Coast City, namely Sonar.
 When I interviewed Robert Venditti at this year’s Baltimore Comic-Con we spoke a little about Sonar, a classic Green Lantern villain who first appeared in Green Lantern volume 2, issue 14.
 Venditti is reinventing Sonar for the new DC universe and it will be interesting to see how he modernizes the character for a new age.
 The story of a small Balkan nation trying to establish itself is a timely one and Venditti is clearly taking inspiration from current events to help inform the motivations for Bito Wladon and the tiny country of Modora.
 Seeing the rich Green Lantern history being revitalized for a modern audience is something I’m personally excited for so I’m approaching the next few issues with great interest.

 Billy Tan turns in a better than average performance this issue, particularly when it comes to playing up the grand scale of Relic and the Source Wall.
 The two page title page spread is one of the best images thus far in his tenure with the series and generally speaking the book is visually spot on.
 It’s only for those few panels when the action is over and the crew have made their getaway that I find myself reminded of where I don’t appreciate Tan’s version of Hal.

-Green Lantern #46 provides a fitting end for Black Hand even if it's only temporary.
-Robert Venditti effectively closes one chapter on Hal Jordan's renegade adventures while setting the stage for his return to Earth and the revival of a classic Silver Age adversary.
-Four out of five lanterns.
+Green Lantern #46 provides a fitting end for Black Hand even if it’s only temporary.
+Robert Venditti effectively closes one chapter on Hal Jordan’s renegade adventures while setting the stage for his return to Earth and the revival of a classic Silver Age adversary.
+Eight out of ten lanterns.